setms/book/docs/introduction/engineering.md

     Otherwise, use a ranking scale, like excellent = 10, good = 8, etc.
     You may have to build prototypes to get the scores.

-    Add the scores to a decision matrix, where the rows represent the alternatives and the columns the criteria.
+    Add the scores to a **decision matrix**, where the rows represent the alternatives and the columns the criteria.
     For each criterion, multiply the alternative's score by the weight.
     Then sum over all criteria to get a total score.
     Consider scores that differ less than 10% as ties.
     Select the best alternative.

     Kepner-Tregoe analysis (see below) builds upon this basic approach.
 5. **Implementation**.
     Develop the final solution, converting the design and raw materials into the desired product or system.